-In the 2016 to 2017 financial year, we receive the £1320 for each child (from reception to Year 6) registered as eligible for free school meals at any point in the last 6 years.
+In the 2018 to 2019 financial year, we received £1320 for each child (from reception to Year 6) registered as eligible for free school meals at any point in the last 6 years.
 We also receive £1,900 for each pupil who has left local-authority care because of 1 of the following:

 Children who have been in local-authority care for 1 day or more also attract £1,900 of pupil premium funding.
 Funding for these pupils doesn’t come directly to The Hayes; it goes to the virtual school head (VSH) in the local authority that looks after the child.
 VSHs are responsible for managing pupil premium funding for looked-after children.